mako-framework/docs/08_learn_more/00_date_and_time.md

 $time = Time::now(new DateTimeZone('Europe/Paris'));
 ```

 The `createFromFormat` method allows you to create a Time instance from a time string.
-The difference between Mako's Time class and PHP's DateTime class is  that the optional second parameter can be either a valid timezone string or a DateTimeZone instance.
+The difference between Mako's Time class and PHP's DateTime class is  that the optional third parameter can be either a valid timezone string or a DateTimeZone instance.

 ```
 $time = Time::createFromFormat('Y-m-d', '2014-03-28');